The Gathering of Five and The Final Chapter: And Who Shall Claim a Kingly Crown?

 Mattie Franklin is revealed to be the mystery person who brought the final piece necessary for the ceremony.
-The Gathering of Five is performed and each participant appears to receive one of the gifts or curses.
-When the Molten Man attacks Alison Mongrain and Joe Robertson in front of the Parker house it is revealed that Osborn implanted something in his brain so that he would ceaselessly go after the tracking device that he had given to Mongrain as a necklace.
+The Gathering of Five is performed, and each participant appears to receive one of the gifts or curses.
+When the Molten Man attacked Alison Mongrain and Joe Robertson in front of the Parker house, it is revealed that Osborn implanted something in his brain so that he would ceaselessly go after the tracking device he had given Mongrain as a necklace.
 Mongrain gives the Molten Man the necklace for him to destroy, but after his attack had already fatally wounded her.
-Before she dies she can tell Mary Jane "May is alive."
+Before she dies she can tell Mary Jane that May is alive.

 Let the Heavens Tremble at the Power of the Goblin

 Spider-Man fights the Green Goblin as he tries to get to the Osborn hunting lodge in upstate New York.
 Spider-Man believes the Green Goblin is holding his daughter alive there and that she did not die at the end of the Clone Saga because of what Mongrain told MJ.
 At the end of the issue, it is revealed that Aunt May is alive and the one the Green Goblin was holding prisoner.